onox/orka/CONTRIBUTING.md

 ## License

 This project is licensed under the Apache License 2.0.
-Some files are licensed under the BSD 3-Clause license.
+Some files are licensed under the MIT or BSD 3-Clause license.
 See the SPDX license identifier at the top of each file.